Potential Impact: What Could Lead to a Waste Storage Accident?

 We encourage you to view and share this map highlighting the widespread issue of nuclear waste storage in the United States.

 2020 S.O.N.G.S.
 TASK FORCE REPORT

-The San Onofre Nuclear Generating Task Force Report was released this week after 18 months of fact-finding.
+The San Onofre Nuclear Generating Task Force Report was released last year after 18 months of fact-finding.
 SLF is proud to have joined scientists, policy makers and community leaders in preparing the document.
 Thanks so much to Rep. Mike Levin for bringing us together.
 We will continue to appreciate his leadership as he advances eight key policy recommendations contained in the report.